KDE/kio-s3/README.md

 KIO S3
 ======

-A kio slave for Amazon Simple Storage Service (Amazon S3): https://aws.amazon.com/s3/
+A KIO worker for Amazon Simple Storage Service (Amazon S3): https://aws.amazon.com/s3/

 S3 is an object store.
 It has buckets and objects.
 Buckets contain objects, and objects are made of data (usually a file) and metadata (information about the data).